Simulation-enhanced High-density Magnetomyographic Quantum Sensor Systems for Decoding Neuromuscular Control During Motion

 Technology Requirements

 This breakthrough will require technology that is able to record signals from skeletal muscles in sufficient detail to allow the morpho-functional state of the neuromuscular system to be extracted.
-Currently, no existing technology can achieve this.
+No existing technology can do this.

 Magnetomyography (MMG)